Bachfischer/bachfischer.github.io/_posts/2021-02-18-reflections_on_pacman_ai_competition.md

   - pacman
 ---

-Towards the end of last year I had the pleasure to compete in the Pacman CTF competition that was run as part of the COMP90054 course during Semester 2 2020 at the University of Melbourne (the contest is described in further detail [here](http://ai.berkeley.edu/contest.html)).
+Towards the end of last year, I had the pleasure to compete in the Pacman CTF competition that was run as part of the COMP90054 course during Semester 2 2020 at the University of Melbourne (the contest was originally designed by Berkley and is described in further detail [here](http://ai.berkeley.edu/contest.html)).

 In accordance with the *COMP90054 Code of Honour*, we are not allowed to release the code that we used for our agents, but nonethless I would like to use this blog post to discuss which approaches we considered and which we found to perform best in the competition.